Thinking about an LA to San Diego road trip?

 Since you probably have to go back to Los Angeles in the late afternoon, I would keep the final hours of the trip simple.
 Spending the rest of the day in La Jolla is a good idea.

 Another option is to check Ocean Beach.
 This is the hip neighborhood of San Diego (equivalent to Venice Beach in Los Angeles).
-There is not a lot to do in term of attraction bug people go to enjoy the unique atmosphere.
+There is not a lot to do in terms of attraction but people go to enjoy the unique atmosphere.
 You can continue exploring the Sunset Cliffs or Cabrillo National Monument.
 Both places are great spots to watch the sunset.

 Dinner

-If you need to refuel before driving back to Los Angeles, you can grab something quickly at Board & Brew, Rubicon Deli and OB Noodle House.
+If you need to refuel before driving from San Diego to Los Angeles, you can grab something quickly at Board & Brew, Raglan Public House, and OB Noodle House.

 Tip